NCI-sponsored trials in precision medicine

 - Trametinib DMSO (MEK inhibitor): Targets mutations in the RAS/RAF/MEK pathway

-The NCI-MATCH (Molecular Analysis for Therapy Choice) trial will have a pediatric counterpart that will enroll children with advanced cancers that have progressed on standard therapy.
+The NCI-Pediatric MATCH (Molecular Analysis for Therapy Choice) trial will enroll children with advanced cancers that have progressed on standard therapy.

-Pediatric MATCH, which will be led by the NCI-funded Children's Oncology Group, is still under development and details on a timetable for launch or patient enrollment are not firm.
-However, the aim is to start the trial in 2016.
+NCI-Pediatric MATCH, which will be led by the NCI-funded Children's Oncology Group, is still under development and details on a timetable for launch or patient enrollment are not firm.
+However, the aim is to start the trial in 2017.

 “Phenotype to Genotype” trial: